Arthritis: Know the warning signs

 3. Use hot or cold packs

 The symptoms of osteoarthritis in particular can be subdued using hot or cold packs, or even a simple hot water bottle placed on the affected area.
-In addition to this, you can try manual therapy, which involves a physiotherapist using stretching techniques to keep your joints soft and supple.
+You can try manual therapy, which involves a physiotherapist using stretching techniques to keep your joints soft and supple.

-If you have been experiencing some of the warning signs of arthritis, we hope that this article has been useful, and encouraged you to contact your GP.
+If you've been experiencing some of the warning signs of arthritis, we hope that this article has been useful, and encouraged you to contact your GP.
 Arthritis is something that can be controlled and that doesn’t have to take away your independence.